Li Shifeng: Early life

-Started playing badminton at the age of 6 with support from his father, Li then practiced in the Jiangxi team when he was in the elementary school, after that went to the Bayi team.
+Li began playing badminton at the age of 6 with support from his father.
+Li then practiced in the Jiangxi team when he was in the elementary school.
+When Li was 12, he visited Fuzhou's Bayi team, eventually joining and training with them.
+He subsequently finished as a runner up at a national competition.
 At the age of 14, he participated in the National youth team training centre in Shenyang and entered the National second team in 2017.
-He was part of the Chinese junior team that won the gold medals at the 2017, 2018 World Junior Championships, and 2018 Asian Junior Championships.
-Li represented his country and competed at the 2018 Summer Youth Olympics in Buenos Aires, Argentina, and clinched the gold medal in the boys' singles event.